Amitiza side effects and how to avoid them

 What are the most common side effects of Amitiza?

-The most common possible side effects of Amitiza include:
+The most common possible side effects of Amitiza include the following:

 - Abdominal pain